commanded/commanded/guides/Process Managers.md

 A process manager is responsible for coordinating one or more aggregate roots.
 It handles events and dispatches commands in response.
 Process managers have state that can be used to track which aggregate roots are being orchestrated.

-Use the `Commanded.ProcessManagers.ProcessManager` macro in your process manager module and implement the three callback functions defined in the behaviour: `interested?/1`, `handle/2`, and `apply/2`.
+Use the `Commanded.ProcessManagers.ProcessManager` macro in your process manager module and implement the callback functions defined in the behaviour: `interested?/1`, `handle/2`, `apply/2`, and `error/3`.

 ## `interested?/1`

 The `interested?/1` function is used to indicate which events the process manager receives.
-The response is used to route the event to an existing instance or start a new process instance.
+The response is used to route the event to an existing instance or start a new process instance:

-- Return `{:start, process_uuid}` to create a new instance of the process manager.
+- `{:start, process_uuid}` - create a new instance of the process manager.
-- Return `{:continue, process_uuid}` to continue execution of an existing process manager.
+- `{:continue, process_uuid}` - continue execution of an existing process manager.
-- Return `{:stop, process_uuid}` to stop an existing process manager and shutdown its process.
+- `{:stop, process_uuid}` - stop an existing process manager and shutdown its process.
-- Return `false` to ignore the event.
+- `false` - ignore the event.

 ## `handle/2`